cabloy/zova/cabloy-docs/guide/essentials/scope/config.md

 ## Define Config

-Taking the module `test-demo` as an example, define the `Config` configuration of the module:
+Taking the module `a-demo` as an example, define the `Config` configuration of the module:

-`src/module/test-demo/src/config/config.ts`
+`src/module/a-demo/src/config/config.ts`

 ```typescript{5}
 import { CabloyApplication } from '@cabloy/front';